 What color are the flowers? – The flowers are white

-Saying my favorite color in Spanish
+What’s your favorite color in Spanish?

 To ask someone about their favorite color in Spanish, we will use the questions ¿Cuál es tu color favorito? and ¿Cuál es el color que te gusta más?.
 The answer will often use the phrase: “Mi color favorito es + color”.
 This question is very simple to remember and you can easily change the word “color” for another thing to talk a different subject.
 Here are two examples talking about people’s favorite colors in Spanish.

 ¿Cuál es tu color favorito? – Mi color favorito es el celeste

 What is your favorite color? – My favorite color is sky blue